 What Size are Viruses and Bacteria?Virus particles range in size from 0.02 to 0.4 microns.
 Most bacterial cells range in size from 0.2 to 10 microns.
 Common E.coli and rod-shaped bacteria are generally 1 micron by 2 microns.

 For viruses how well do your air filters work from 0.02 to 0.4 microns?Testing standards are set at the 0.3 micron size so testing data is not readily available for the smaller sizes.
-To address we sent our EJ120 HEPA filters to one of the few test labs that will test the performance against nano-sized particles.
+To address we sent our Max and EJ120 HEPA filters to one of the few test labs that will test the performance against nano-sized particles.

 There are two forces at work in a HEPA filter.
 Interception is the effect of the fibers catching particles that are larger than the opening in the filter fibers.
 Diffusion is the effect of the smallest sized particles that collide with one another and therefore are able to be collected in the HEPA filter fibers.
 The efficiency related to diffusion increases significantly as the particle size approaches zero.